-In Italy, it is a national holiday, where shops and schools are closed.
-It’s also when children open their gifts which have been placed under the tree or inside their stockings, similar to our Santa Claus, they have La Befana.
+In Italy, January 6th is a national holiday, where shops and schools are closed.
+It’s also when children open their gifts which have been placed under the tree or inside their stockings, similar to our Santa Claus, only they have an old woman called La Befana.
 It’s a joyful day, followed by a feast of food served for the entire family and friends to enjoy.

 The legendary story of the Befana, known as La Vecchia, is about the old woman Befana who was asked by the Three Kings to come along with them in search to find the Child King, born in Bethlehem.
 She refused, but then later decided to go out in search for the Three Kings and this baby boy, the son of God they talked about.